mercurio/ui-eng-test/README.md

 If you apply, we'll ask you to do this project so we can assess your ability to do the kind of front-end work we do at Showcase IDX.
 We intend this to be a short project that you can complete in about an hour (maybe less) on your own.

 This is a React app written to demonstrate a progress bar component called `ProgressBar`.
-We like you to add a new component called `KrellGauge` that consists of multiple `ProgressBar`s in series, each showing a range a power of ten more than the previous (10, 100, 1000, ...).
-See [Krell gauge](https://www.youtube.com/watch?v=fE1aOHRwbuk).
+We like you to add a new component called `KrellGauge` that consists of multiple `ProgressBar`s in series, each showing a range a power of ten more than the previous (1..10, 11..100, 101..1000, and so on) See [Krell gauge](https://www.youtube.com/watch?v=fE1aOHRwbuk).

 ## Setup